 (2)-(4) the Proctors and the Assessor ex officio;

 (5), (6) two persons, one appointed by the Humanities Division and one appointed by the Social Sciences Division, from the main subject areas provided in the Halls, at graduate level;

 (7), (8) two persons, one appointed by the Humanities Division and one appointed by the Social Sciences Division, from the main subject areas provided in the Halls, at undergraduate level;

 (9) one person appointed by the Conference of Colleges who shall not be a member of a Permanent Private Hall;

-(10) the Vice-President (Access and Academic Affairs) or the Vice-President (Graduates) of the Oxford University Student Union, as may be agreed between them.
+(10) one of the sabbatical trustees of the Oxford University Student Union as may be agreed between them.

 35.2.
 The members appointed under regulations 35.1(1) and (5)-(9) above shall hold office for three years, and shall be re-eligible for one further period of three years.